-ÁNTI-FRAUD REWARD PROGRAM
+ANTI-FRAUD REWARD PROGRAM

-Rewards of up to \$25,000 may be paid to persons providing information to the Department of Financial Services leading to the arrest and conviction of persons committing insurance fraud, including employers who illegally fail to obtain workers' compensation coverage.
-Persons may report suspected fraud to the department at

-1-800-378-0445 or online at https://www.myfloridacfo.com/Division/DIFS/WCFraud/A person is not subject to civil liability for furnishing such information, if such person acts without malice, fraud or bad faith.
+Rewards of up to \$25,000 may be paid to persons providing information to the Department of Financial Services leading to the arrest and conviction of persons committing insurance fraud, including employers who illegally fail to obtain workers compensation coverage.
+Persons may report suspected fraud to the department at https://first.fldfs.com A person is not subject to civil liability for furnishing such information, if such person acts without malice, fraud or bad faith.